 I.4.b.
-Key Strategic Challenges for 2007-2008:
+Key Strategic Challenges for 2008-2009:

-1. Unfinished campus puts growth on "hold" until building can be completed.
+- 1) Manage reduction in State Budgets.
+Maintain excellence in programs, focus on efficiency and set groundwork for even better programs as economy turns around. - 2.
+Unfinished campus puts growth on "hold" until building can be completed.
 GSSM now operates without dedicated classrooms or labs and no assembly, gymnasium, presentation or project assembly spaces.
 These un-built facilities are at the "heart" of GSSM's academic programs.
 (See diagram on next page.)